dr-shakya/itonics-node-training/README.md

 - programming language, superset set of JS
 - is strongly typed
 - Typescript files have to be "transpiled" to JS

+# Express

+- web development framework for Node.js
+- server-side/backend framework which is used for API or rendering apps